JuliaGuanzon/Quickr_Pickr/README.md

 The application will run the calcualtion of the indicators in the background and the user will be able to call one indicator to sort the stocks.
 The user is then provided with a list of information needed to make decisions on what stocks to invest in.
 ![image](https://user-images.githubusercontent.com/84649228/130188715-63adbc9d-5d4a-4457-9f5c-f22a694129a2.png)

-The application sorts the stocks by the indicator to provide the best stock possible to the user.
+The application sorts the stocks by the indicator to provide the best stocks to the user.
 ![image](https://user-images.githubusercontent.com/84649228/130283908-561167cb-06d0-4d96-ab77-03067905b04e.png)

-Once the user gathers information on the sorted stocks, the user had the option to create a chart or to just be provided with one stock's information.
+Once the user is provided with the sorted stocks, the user has the option to create a chart or to just be provided with one stock's information.
 Please note that the chart only presents graphs on price and the MACD.
-If the user choses information, they will be provided with entire financial summary of the stock company.
+If the user choses information, they will be provided with entire financial summary of the stock's company.
 ![image](https://user-images.githubusercontent.com/84649228/130188980-ff4a4421-e57a-4259-a909-7b74f2b1bac6.png)

 The user will be asked to choose a stock to look into, and it must be a stock from the S&P 500.
-If they choose a stock outside of the S&P 500, they will be asked again to pick a stock form the S&P 500.
+If they choose a stock outside of the S&P 500, they will be asked again to pick a stock from the S&P 500.
 ![image](https://user-images.githubusercontent.com/84649228/130189074-933a63ce-08f0-4104-bd6f-d087024e60f7.png)

 If a chart is chosen, the user is provided a chart of which they are able to save.